HelenGlover/Digital-Garden/_notes/What is in a Name.md

 ---
-title: What is in a Name?
+title: What is in a Name - Defining Independent Research
 labels:
     - Independent Research
 description: What does independent research mean and giving it credibility